Tawakkol Karman: Yemeni conflict

-Karman routinely speaks out against both the Houthi insurgency in Yemen and Al-Qaeda in the Arabian Peninsula, calling both of them threats to Yemen's national sovereignty.
+Karman routinely speaks out against both the Houthi insurgency and Al-Qaeda in the Arabian Peninsula, calling both of them threats to Yemen's national sovereignty.
 She has condemned the groups for what she says are their efforts to destabilize the country and overthrow the Yemeni government.
 She has accused the Houthis of receiving foreign aid from the Iranian government and objects to what she believes are foreign efforts to leave the Houthis alone since they are also fighting against Al-Qaeda.
 After the announcement of Houthi integration into the Yemeni military, Karman stated that there shouldn't be integration if the Houthis are unwilling to surrender their weapons.
 As a response to the January 2015 events of the 2014–15 Yemeni coup d'état, she spoke out on what she believes is collaboration between former president Saleh and the Houthi rebels to undo the 2011 revolution by ending the transition process.
 Despite the civil war, Karman remains optimistic for her country's future.
 "It's very sad, all this killing, all this war," Karman said in an interview with the Journal of Middle Eastern Politics and Policy in 2016.
 "But at the same time, we don't lose our hope, and we don't lose our vision, and we don't lose our dream."

 Karman often objects to U.S. drone policy in Yemen, calling the use of them "unacceptable" and has argued that using them in populated areas violates human rights and international laws.
 Following an increase in the number of drone strikes in August 2013, she called for an immediate halt of all strikes, proclaiming that the bombings undermine Yemen's sovereignty and contribute to increases in Al-Qaeda recruits in the country.

 Karman condemned the Saudi-led intervention in Yemen, stating: "Unfortunately, this coalition deals with this war just as a battle to fire bombs and throw missiles, ignoring the consequences."
 She called for an "immediate cessation" of air strikes by the coalition.